-Risk Assessment Performance Outcome: 1.0 Ontario Works adults and ODSP non-disabled adults with participation requirements have an Action Plan (AP) 2.0 Ontario Works adults and ODSP non-disabled adult with participation requirements are referred to Employment Ontario (EO) Risk Level and Description: 1.0.0 High - Expectation to have 100% of all OW adults and NDA's with an Action Plan 2.0.0 Medium - Participant's barriers/needs have not been addressed prior to referral to Employment Ontario Participants may agree to Action Plan goals and activities in order to maintain eligibility for assistance Review and participant assessments require time to build relationships and learn about needs Gaps in Community Resources and supports available and accessed Increase in return rates from EO due to lack of contact SSM process and requirements to approve and issue support to benefits puts those most vulnerable at risk Description of Controls in Place: 1.0.1 The first meeting with people we serve can be 1.5 to 2.0 hours in length and includes significant time to fulfill mandatory eligibility requirements (review and analysis of eligibility requirements, completion of Common Assessment - CA).
+- 1.0.0 High Expectation to have 100% of all OW adults and NDA's with an Action Plan - 2.0.0 Medium Participant's barriers/needs have not been addressed prior to referral to Employment Ontario

+Participants may agree to Action Plan goals and activities in order to maintain eligibility for assistance

+Review and participant assessments require time to build relationships and learn about needs Gaps in Community Resources and supports available and accessed

+Increase in return rates from EO due to lack of contact

+SSM process and requirements to approve and issue support to benefits puts those most vulnerable at risk

+Description of Controls in Place:

+- 1.0.1 The first meeting with people we serve can be 1.5 to 2.0 hours in length and includes significant time to fulfill mandatory eligibility requirements (review and analysis of eligibility requirements, completion of Common Assessment CA).
 If the needs of the person are known and immediate during the first meeting, staff will complete AP and do so in 89.1% of all cases.
 Staff will address immediate needs of the person and will schedule a follow up appointment within 30 days to complete the full CA and complete an AP if one is not completed in the first visit.
-This provides the opportunity for staff to better develop the relationship and best determine the supports and services that could be made available.

-2.0.1 Staff connect with EO in advance of any referral that may be considered multi-barriered and if the person has barriers that make contact difficult, especially if the person is highly motivated to connect with EO.
+This provides the opportunity for staff to better develop the relationship and best determine the supports and services that could be made available. - 2.0.1.
+Staff connect with EO in advance of any referral that may be considered multi-barriered and if the person has barriers that make contact difficult, especially if the person is highly motivated to connect with EO.
 Each person is one crisis/event away from connecting and making continued participation difficult.
 A process has been established to have EO connect with our staff if they have been unable to connect.
 Monthly meetings with EO have been established to address any service issues, concerns including reducing the returned referral percentage.
 Monthly meetings have been established with SSM to support system level issues, concerns and successes.
 EO staff in Haliburton are located in the same building to facilitate partnerships.
-EO partner in Lindsay attends our building monthly to meet with staff to support connections and services
+EO partner in Lindsay attends our building weekly to meet with staff to support connections and services